juev/awesome-stars/README.md

 ## [TypeScript](id:typescript)

+- [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
 Affine is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [outline/outline](https://github.com/outline/outline) – The fastest wiki and knowledge base for growing teams.
 Beautiful, feature rich, and markdown compatible.